-Memorandum in Opposition to Arkansas Senate Bill 668
+Memorandum in Opposition to Arkansas Senate Bills 668 and 741

-The members of Media Coalition believe that Senate Bill 668 violates the First Amendment rights of producers and retailers and their customers.
+The members of Media Coalition believe that Senate Bill 668 and 741 likely violate the First Amendment rights of producers and retailers and their customers.
 The trade associations and other organizations that comprise Media Coalition have many members throughout the country including in Arkansas: publishers, booksellers and librarians as well as manufacturers and retailers of recordings, films, videos and video games and their consumers.
 They have asked me to explain their concerns.

 S.B.
-668 would apply Arkansas's law barring dissemination to minors of material harmful to minors to content distributed generally on the Internet.
-Presently, Arkansas Code § 5-68-501(6)(B) specifically excludes matter displayed, transmitted, retrieved, or stored on the Internet or other network for the electronic dissemination of information from the definition of "material" for the purpose of determining what media is subject to Arkansas Code § 5-68-502 barring the display or dissemination to a minor of material harmful to minors.
-This legislation would explicitly include such means of distribution as material subject to § 5-68-502(2)(A), the part of the law criminalizing the dissemination to a minor of material harmful to minors.
+668 and 741 are very similar in language and effect.
+S.B.
+668 would apply, §5-68-502, Arkansas's existing law barring dissemination to minors of material harmful to minors, as defined in §5-68-501(2), to content distributed generally on the Internet.
+Presently, Arkansas law specifically excludes from the law matter displayed, transmitted, retrieved, or stored on the Internet or other network for the electronic dissemination of information.
+S.B.
+741 would create a new section of the Arkansas code, §5-27-308, with a virtually identical definition of harmful to minors material, as in § 5-68-501(2) and would make it illegal to transmit such material to a minor using a wireless communication device.

+To the extent that S.B.
+668 or S.B.
+741 restrict harmful to minors generally available on the Internet, public listserves, or public chat rooms, both bills are likely unconstitutional.
 Speech is protected unless the Supreme Court tells us otherwise.
 As the Court said in Free Speech Coalition v.
 Ashcroft, "As a general principle, the First Amendment bars the government from dictating what we see or read or speak or hear.
 The freedom of speech has its limits; it does not embrace certain categories of speech, including defamation, incitement, obscenity and pornography produced with children."
 535 U.S.234, 241 (2002).
 Unless speech falls into one of these limited categories or is otherwise tied to an illegal act such as luring or enticing a minor, there is no basis for the government to bar access to such material.